Knights of Columbus Ultrasound Initiative

 On that day, the K of C Supreme Council matched funds raised by Knights in Florida and Iowa to provide two pregnancy care centers complete funding for the acquisition of ultrasound machines that will help the centers to provide for the health of both mother and child.

-As of April 2013, numerous local and state councils have qualified for matching funds from the Supreme Council towards the purchase of over 334 ultrasound machines at a cost of over $8.5 million, with additional state and local council fund raising campaigns for ultrasound machine purchases either in-progress or to be launched in the near future.
+As of March 2015, numerous local and state councils have qualified for matching funds from the Supreme Council office towards the purchase of over 540 ultrasound machines at a cost of over $16.1 million, with additional state and local council fund raising campaigns for ultrasound machine purchases either in progress or to be launched in the near future.

-Before any fund-raising begins,review Qualifying a Pregnancy Care Center in Collaboration with the Local Diocese.
-Then, present the Diocesan Evaluation form to the diocesan pro-life director.
-After being completed and signed by the diocesan pro-life director, the Diocesan Evaluation form should be submitted to the Supreme Council's Office of Pro-Life, Marriage and Family Values.
-After that office advises the council that the pregnancy care center may be considered for inclusion in the Ultrasound Initiative program, fund-raising may then begin, provided that the council and the pregnancy care center will also meet all of the other Ultrasound Initiative Guidelines.
+Before any fund-raising begins, review Qualifying a Pregnancy Care Center in Collaboration with the Local Diocese (#9885).
+Then, present the Diocesan Evaluation (#4884) to the diocesan culture of life director.
+After being completed and signed by the diocesan culture of life director, the Diocesan Evaluation form should be submitted to the Supreme Council’s Culture of Life, Marriage and Family Values Office.
+After that office advises that the pregnancy care center may be considered for inclusion in the Ultrasound Initiative program, fund-raising may then begin, provided that the council and the pregnancy care center will also meet all of the other Ultrasound Initiative Guidelines.